 To be sure, Harris Tweed has established a place in men’s sartorial history, but over the years, its appeal seemed to wane.
 Although there were 7 million yards of Harris Tweed woven in 1966, by 2006 the amount was down to 700,000.
 Despite the legal protection, Harris Tweed still had to compete in the marketplace.

 To complicate matters, the seemly limitless variety of Harris Tweed fabrics—and the cottage industry itself—was very nearly wiped out with a capitalistic wave of the hand.

-In the winter of 2006, a veteran textile merchant by the name of Brian Haggas purchased the Kenneth Mackenzie Mill which produced 95% of the Harris Tweed still being made.
-Soon thereafter he cut the number of Harris Tweed patterns from 8000 to just 4.
+In the winter of 2006, a veteran textile merchant by the name of Brian Haggas purchased the Kenneth Mackenzie Mill, which produced 95% of the Harris Tweed still being made.
+Soon after that he cut the number of Harris Tweed patterns from 8000 to just 4.